Guide

 Is Nylas CLI free to use?

 Yes.
 Nylas CLI is free, open-source, and MIT licensed.
-Install it with brew install nylas/nylas-cli/nylas.
+The source code is available on GitHub.
+Install it with brew install nylas/nylas-cli/nylas on macOS or Linux, or use the shell script installer for other platforms.

 Does Nylas CLI store my email data?

-The CLI authenticates via OAuth and accesses your email through the Nylas API.
+Nylas CLI authenticates via OAuth and accesses email through the Nylas API.
 Messages are not stored locally beyond the JSON output of individual commands.
-Token credentials are stored securely in your system keychain.
+Token credentials are stored in the system keychain (macOS Keychain, Windows Credential Manager, or Linux secret service), not in plain-text files.

 Can I still use the Gmail API for specific features?

 Yes.
 Nylas CLI and the Gmail API are not mutually exclusive.
-Use the CLI for agent workflows where simplicity matters, and the Gmail API directly for features that require Google-specific functionality (like Gmail-specific labels or push notifications via Pub/Sub).
+Use the CLI for agent workflows where simplicity matters, and the Gmail API directly for features that require Google-specific functionality like Gmail labels, push notifications via Pub/Sub, or Google Workspace admin operations.

 What about Microsoft Graph API?

-The same problems apply.
-Microsoft Graph has its own OAuth flow, its own token management, its own rate limits, and its own message format.
+Microsoft Graph has the same categories of problems: its own OAuth2 flow with Azure AD app registration, its own token management (access tokens expire after 3,600 seconds by default), its own rate limits (10,000 requests per 10 minutes per mailbox), and its own message format.
 Nylas CLI abstracts Microsoft Graph the same way it abstracts the Gmail API — one set of commands for both.

 How do agents switch between Gmail and Outlook accounts?

-Authenticate both accounts with nylas auth login, then use --grant-id to specify which account to use for each command.
-The CLI command syntax is identical for both providers.
+Authenticate both accounts with nylas auth config, then use --grant-id to specify which account to use for each command.
+The CLI command syntax is identical regardless of whether the underlying account is Gmail, Outlook, Exchange, Yahoo, iCloud, or IMAP.

 Next steps